senatoredu/alb-tg-state/README.md

 Keeps information of the time that the put_item was recorded and holds the information of the describe_target_health output.

 This code is suited for usecases where the target state of alb tg's are unstable, if a target flips in and out of unhealthy you want to know the reason why.

+#   alb-tg-state.json

+This is a json file in the master branch that contains a Cloudformation template that couples the entire solution end-to-end, you can use this as a source json to feed into Cloudformation and all components of this solution will be built automatically, don't have to manually create the solution via Console.